As with every aspect of our health, diet has a massive impact on egg quality and fertility.

 So, to help your body get rid of any toxins that have built up in your body, make sure to drink plenty of water.

-This is because certain types of fish have high amounts of omega-3 fatty acids, which are great for reducing inflammation.
+This is because fatty has omega-3 fatty acids, which are great for reducing inflammation.

-However there are two main rules you must follow when it comes to fish:
+However there are two things to keep in mind when it comes to fish:

 5. DON’T Skimp On Natural Fats